Table of Contents

-I believe in the power of films changing our behaviour.
+I believe in the power of films to change our behavior.
 I felt it in my own flesh when one documentary changed my eating habits from one day to the next.
-Cowspiracy was the final push for me to stop eating meat, then came others to leave their mark, and I hope that watching Our Planet help us value the world we are living in.
+Cowspiracy was the final push for me to stop eating meat, then came others to leave their mark, and I hope that watching Our Planet helps us value the world we are living in.
 Earth might need more help now than ever.

 But as it is almost always the case in these kinds of works, we seldom see the impacts of people on the natural world.
 In fact, humans are rarely shown and Nature seems abundant in almost every shot.
 I wonder if one might have the impression that what there is in front of us, is the state of our planet and not a carefully chosen set of parts.

-I understand that audiences will not choose sorrow to watch, that hope is needed to taking action and connect emotionally with the subject, and that producers need a return on their investments.
+I understand that audiences will not choose sorrow to watch, that hope is needed to take action and connect emotionally with the subject, and those producers need a return on their investments.
 But are nature filmmakers being disingenuous, partial, or misleading?

-I don't think so, although I miss a bit of more coverage of the consecuences of our cations in these kind of documentaries.
+I don't think so, although I miss a bit more coverage of the consequences of our actions in these kinds of documentaries.

-In this episode: On the unforgiving frontier of climate change, polar bears, walruses, seals and penguins find their icy Edens in peril.
+This episode: On the unforgiving frontier of climate change, polar bears, walruses, seals, and penguins find their icy Edens in peril.

 In this episode: From fearsome sharks to lowly urchins, 90 percent of marine creatures live in coastal waters.
 Protecting these habitats is a battle humanity must win.